 Equipment and talent upgrades

-Canvas Designers has invested in equipment over time to align with the demands of the market when it comes to quilt stitching.
-We quickly realized that the throat limitation on our sewing machine made it very difficult to do any larger-sized patterns, so we invested in a 30-inch long-arm sewing machine to get more face fabric under the throat of the machine.
+Canvas Designers has invested in equipment over time to align with the demands of the marine upholstery industry market regarding quilting stitching.
+We quickly realized that the throat limitation on our sewing machine made it very difficult to make any larger-sized patterns, so we invested in a 30-inch long-arm sewing machine to get more face fabric under the machine's throat.
 This helped tremendously for hand quilting and is still used extensively by our sewing staff for some of the basic channel and diamond requirements that are stitched.

-However, this method is limited and cannot be used in many of the intricate patterns we sew today.
-The more intricate patterns take extensive sewing talents and a lot of time to complete the tasks using standard machines.
+However, this method is limited and cannot be used in many intricate patterns we sew today, like diamond pleated marine vinyl.
+The more intricate patterns take extensive sewing talents and a lot of time to complete tasks using standard machines.
 Since we were already making custom comforters and bedspreads in our shop, we had a Gammill Statler® stitcher in our facility.
 Our Gammill was both a manual hand-guided machine and a computer-driven CNC machine.
-While it is typically used with lightweight thread to quilt bedding, we were able to get it to sew the larger threads required for quilt stitching and to do a decent job on the basic diamond patterns without a lot of effort.
+While it is typically used with lightweight thread to quilt bedding, we got it to sew the larger threads required for quilt stitching and do a decent job on the basic diamond patterns without much effort.

 The embroidery machines in this market segment have a fixed head and a large hoop that moves the fabric in the pattern we are trying to achieve.
-Our machine has the largest sewing area of its type available in the U.S. We can continuously sew a panel area of 52 by 54 inches with our ZSK and embed embroidery anywhere within this same area.
-This capability gives us an infinite number of design elements that now allow us to build unique and high-end upholstery products that many of our competitors are not capable of producing.
-It has also opened an opportunity to produce these panels for other shops and has allowed us to expand our workload to keep the machine busy doing our retail work as well as wholesale work.
+Our machine has the largest sewing area available in the U.S. We can continuously sew a panel area of 52 by 54 inches with our ZSK and embed embroidery anywhere within this area.
+This capability gives us an infinite number of design elements that allow us to build unique and high-end upholstery products that many of our competitors cannot produce.
+It has also opened an opportunity to produce these panels for other shops and has allowed us to expand our workload to keep the machine busy doing our retail and wholesale work.

 Upholstery designs change just like the fashion industry, but quilt stitching is the newest trend and one that will be here for a while, so jump on board and add some creativity to your next project.
 Whether you’re hand-guiding, outsourcing, or looking for your next equipment investment, this is an element of design that allows you to add tremendous value to your finished products.